container-storage-interface/spec/CONTRIBUTING.md

 * Please wrap the code at 72 characters.

+## Comments

+This also applies to the code snippets in the markdown files.

+* End each sentence within a comment with a punctuation mark (please note that we generally prefer periods); this applies to incomplete sentences as well.
+* For trailing comments, leave one space between the end of the code and the beginning of the comment.

 ## Git commit

 Prior to committing code please run `make` in order to update the protobuf file and any language bindings.